MarkArren/PhotoSharing/docs/HelperFunctions.md

 # updatePostsandStories
 This function updates all the users posts and stories with their new profile information.
 This is called when a user changes their name, username or profile picture.

 The function first gets the users updated information from the database.
 With that information it then writes to all the users *posts* and *stories* in their  respective collections.
-This change is then automatically fanned out to all the users followers with the cloud functions [createPostFeeds](./CloudFunctions.md#createPostFeeds) and [fanOutStory](./CloudFunctions.md#fanOutStory)
+This change is then automatically fanned out to all the user’s followers with the cloud functions [createPostFeeds](./CloudFunctions.md#createPostFeeds) and [fanOutStory](./CloudFunctions.md#fanOutStory)

 ## Parameters
  * currentUser - Current logged in user